NREL/EnergyPlus/src/Transition/OutputRulesFiles/OutputChanges9-2-0-to-9-3-0.md

 SELECT ColumnName as FuelType, Value FROM TabularDataWithStrings WHERE TableName = 'End Uses By Subcategory'
-  AND ReportName = 'AnnualBuildingUtilityPerformanceSummary' AND RowName = 'Interior Lighting:AnotherEndUseSubCat'
+  AND ReportName = 'AnnualBuildingUtilityPerformanceSummary' AND RowName = 'Interior Lighting:GeneralLights'
 ```

 | FuelType         | Value |